sgs006/JavaScript_Drum_Kit/README.md

 1)Using data-key to create custom attributes to store custome data for the application. [w3schools](https://www.w3schools.com/tags/att_global_data.asp)

-2)It was interesting to see how to grab these custom attributes in JavaScript using `[data-key = ]`
+2)It was interesting to see how to grab these custom attributes in JavaScript using `[data-key = ]`.

-3)Using currentTime to manipulate the time in an audio or video file [w3schools](https://www.w3schools.com/tags/av_prop_currenttime.asp)
+3)Using currentTime to manipulate the time in an audio or video file. [w3schools](https://www.w3schools.com/tags/av_prop_currenttime.asp)

 ## Technologies